alfieatkinson/opengalaxy/README.md

 ## Overview

 [**OpenGalaxy**](https://opengalaxy.alfieatkinson.dev) is a sleek, full-stack platform for discovering and curating Creative Commons media — built with modern web technologies and powered by the Openverse API.
 It fetches media from the [Openverse API](https://api.openverse.org/v1/) and offers users personalisation through accounts, favourites, and search history.
-This project is submitted in partial fulfilment of the Degree of **Master of Science in Computer Science**.
+This project is submitted in partial fulfilment of the Degree of **Master of Science in Computer Science**, view the report [here](https://raw.githubusercontent.com/alfieatkinson/opengalaxy/main/docs/Report.pdf).

 <img height="12" />
 <div align="center">